 Hi!
 My name is Maple Baxter, and I would like to tell you a little about myself.
-My passions include: yoga, art, swimming, crafting, playing soccer, running, biking, and reading.
+My passions include: running, practicing photography, doing yoga, swimming, crafting, playing soccer, biking, and reading.

-I was born in Moncton, New Brunswick, and though I’ve carried the love of seafood with me, I’ve spent most of my life in Saskatchewan.
 My elementary years were spent in Yorkton, Saskatchewan, and I will always hold Yorkdale Elementary School close to my heart.
-My family moved to Rouleau, Saskatchewan in time for me to start high-school, and that is where I graduated.
+My high-school experience took place at Rouleau School, where I was involved in many sports and student clubs.
 My experiences in city and rural schools has given me the opportunity to understand both from a student’s perspective.

 I am currently in my third year of middle years education studies at the University of Regina.
 My teaching (constantly evolving) philosophy includes practices such as: anti-oppressive education, anti-bias education, and progressive teaching methods.I am also doing my pre-internship at Ruth M. Buck school!
 In my spare time, I work as an education assistant for Regina Public Schools, as well as an Interventionist for the Autism Resource Centre.